Table of contents

-Hiring the right staff for your salon is essential; the quality of your staff’s work makes or breaks your beauty business.
-Where once salons were almost exclusively about hairdressing, it’s now expected by clients that your salon can also offer manicure, pedicure, tanning, hair removal or makeup services as well, so you should look for a range of skills when searching for staff.
+Hiring the right staff for your salon is essential as the quality of your staff’s work makes or breaks your beauty business.
+Where once salons were almost exclusively about hairdressing, many now offer manicures, pedicures, tanning, hair removal, eyebrow sculpting or makeup services too.
+Look for a range of skills when recruiting.

-Before you start the interview process, create a list of what you are looking for in an ideal candidate.
+Before you start interviewing, create a list of what you are looking for in an ideal candidate.
 Here are some things to consider:

 - Skill set: The candidate’s skill set and capacity to learn are both important to think about when interviewing.
 Think about the years of experience you want your stylists to have.
 Do you want your hair stylists to have proficiency in colouring?
 Or are you going to hire dedicated colourists?